 The competition is being supported by a number of local businesses including Studio John Bridge, David Cox Architects, and PR & marketing agency Fifty2M, as well as Friends of Tram Bridge.

-The competition is open for entries between the 6th and 31st of December, with the winners announced in early January 2022.
+The competition is open for entries between the 6th of December 2021 and 31st of January 2022, with the winners announced in early 13th February 2022.
 More details can be found at: